surftemp/napari-slstr/README.md

 * conda or miniconda
 * git
+* Napari
   * On Mac, ensure you have XCode installed.

 ## Installation